A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

 Now, as discussed and seen in the example, ADEU avoids exploration in states with low uncertainty.
 Moreover, it can be extended so that it conducts {\em safe exploration}---i.e., to not explore in {\em unsafe} states~\cite{wachi2023safe,ijcai2022p3o}.
 By simply defining a new mechanism that also considers this extra constraint, ADEU can avoid exploring these states.

-More precisely, suppose that a mentor has already informed the agent about some potential unsafe states (like in~\citet{thomas2021imagining_near_future}) and the $\pi(s)$ policy the agent should follow in these particular states.
+More precisely, suppose that a mentor has already informed the agent about some potential unsafe states (like in~\citet{thomas2021imagining_near_future}) {\em and} the policy $\pi(s)$ the agent should follow in these particular states.
 We would like the agent to {\em not} explore finding a better policy in these specific states.
-Hence, by designing an $f(s)$ that outputs a low uncertainty in these states, an ADEU agent can alternate between exploration and exploitation proportional to the safety of the current state.
+Hence, by designing an $f(s)$ that outputs low uncertainty in these states, an ADEU agent can alternate between exploration and exploitation proportionally to the safety of the current state.
+Such an ADEU agent, will simply follow Equation~\ref{eq:adeu}.

-Similarly, the agent can be informed of the cost function of the environment (like in~\citet{tian2024reinforcement}).
-By augmenting $f(s)$ with the cost function, ADEU can combine adaptive exploration with safety.
-Even if the ADEU agent does not obtain any knowledge regarding the unsafe states or the cost function, it can interact with the environment to approximate it.
+Alternatively, the agent can be informed about the cost function of the environment (like in~\citet{tian2024reinforcement}).
+By replacing $f(s)$ with the cost function, ADEU can combine adaptive exploration with safety.
+Even if the ADEU agent {\em is not informed} regarding the unsafe states or the cost function, it can interact with the environment to approximate it.
 Along with this ``approximation'' process, the agent can still respect the safety constraints.
+In that case, ADEU only requires an initial safe policy as in \citet{as2025actsafe}.
+That is, Eq.~\ref{eq:adeu_safety} allows for the aforementioned ``safety-driven'' or ``safety-aware'' behaviour, without requiring knowledge of the cost function.